rocketeers/docs/II-Concepts/Tasks.md

 ### Executing tasks in local

-In some cases you need to execute a series of commands in local, and have the same comfort as you'd have executing things on the local server.
-This is only possible with actual Tasks classes, all you need to do is set the `local` property to true:
+In some cases you need to execute a series of commands in local and have the same comfort as you'd have executing things on the local server.
+This is only possible with actual Tasks classes.
+All you need to do is to set the `local` property to *true*:

 ```php
 class MyTask extends Rocketeer\Abstracts\AbstractTask